Jean-Francois-C/SAP-Security-Audit/README.md

 ```

 <i/> 1.5 - Check that the SAP default passwords have been changed </i>
-> If you could not do a password dictionary attack (check 1.4), at least verify manually or using a script that the default logins and passwords have been changed.
+> If you can't do a SAP password hash brute-force exercise (check 1.4), at least verify manually or using a script that the default logins and passwords have been changed.
 ```
 + List of default SAP accounts and passwords